50 hour Yin Yoga Immersion with Clare Lovelace and Andrew Dowler 2021

 Sunday 18th 9.00am – 5.00pm

 Payment plans available, enquire within.

 Yin yoga offers long held static shapes that allow you to slow down and touch base with your heart and soul.
 It also has deep philosophical roots in Taoism and Chinese Medicine, which work together to balance the body-mind connection in a holistic way.

 During this 50 hour immersion, you will learn everything you need to know to both practice & teach yin yoga.
-Clare Lovelace has been teaching this course for for 3 years and offers a safe, accessible and
+Clare Lovelace has been running this course around Australia for the past 5 years.
+Her teaching methodology offers a safe, accessible and informed approach to some of the more detailed aspects of the curriculum, such as Buddhism, Mindfulness, Traditional Chinese Medicine, anatomy and physiology.

-informed approach, and effortlessly bridges both the East and West traditions of human movement and science.
-This 50 hour module is the perfect bridge from a 200 hour/350hour Hatha Vinyasa training.
-Also, this unique 5 day immersion takes place in the heart of one of Sydney’s most vibrant and eclectic suburbs, Newtown, right next door to the beautiful Sydney Park.
+This 50 hour module is the perfect bridge from a 200 hour/350hour Hatha Vinyasa training which is registered with both the Yoga Alliance and Yoga Australia.
+This training takes place in the heart of one of Sydney’s most vibrant and eclectic suburbs Erskinville, full of cafe’s and artisan foods, right next door to the beautiful Sydney Park.

 This course is open to anyone that wishes to learn more about the mystery and science of Yin yoga.
-If you are a complete beginner and absolutely love Yin yoga and would like to deepen your own practice and enquiry, you are more than welcome to join this immersion.
+If you are a complete beginner and would like to deepen your own practice and enquiry, you are welcome to join this training.
 You don’t have to be a yoga teacher to join this course.

-This course is also offered to any yoga teachers that would like to gain their 50 hour Yin yoga certification, which can then contribute towards your yearly continued education credits, with Yoga Australia or Yoga Alliance Australia.
+This course is also offered to yoga teachers seeking their 50 hour Yin yoga certification, which can contribute towards yearly continued education credits, with Yoga Australia or Yoga Alliance Australia.